 For more in-depth information on the above, please visit the US Department of Health and Human Services website.

 HIPAA can be a very complex subject with many requirements.
 Covered entities would be well served discussing any questions they may have with a lawyer experienced in the area.

 Should you have any questions related to HIPAA, please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - Department of Labor

 - Texas Workforce Commission